How Much Does a Trip to Ireland Cost (On Any Budget)?

 Honestly, the best way to limit your transportation costs in Ireland is simply to travel with a group and split the cost of a car, rental insurance, and gas.

-If you can’t or don’t want to drive and are traveling on a budget, the next-best option is to use Ireland’s bus system to travel throughout the country, and ideally limit your travels to a smaller geographic area to save costs.
+If you can’t or don’t want to drive and are traveling on a budget, the next-best option is to use Ireland’s train and bus system to travel throughout the country, and ideally limit your travels to a smaller geographic area to save costs.

 Colorful pub painted red in Kenmare Ireland